mido/mido/README.rst

 Status
 -------

-Everything is implemented, but a few details of the API can still change.
+The library is fully implemented, but a few details of the API will change.
 (See 'Planned API changes' below.)
 For this reason, I don't recommend using it in production just yet.